-42 These soils may be suitable if a modified soil-based treatment system, pressure distribution, or enhanced treatment prior to discharge is used.
+35 These soils may be suitable if a modified soil-based treatment system, pressure distribution, or enhanced treatment prior to discharge is used.

-43 Careful site analysis is necessary to show these soils will transmit the flow of wastewater.
+36 Careful site analysis is necessary to show these soils will transmit the flow of wastewater.
 Extreme caution should be used to avoid damage to the site during construction, or the system will fail.
-Surface discharge of treated wastewater may be preferable in certain cases.

-44 Certain jurisdictions may restrict or prohibit the use of STSs in soil with percolation rates slower than 60 mpi.
+37 Certain jurisdictions may restrict or prohibit the use of STSs in soil with percolation rates slower than 60 mpi.

-To be protective of groundwater where soils are unconfined and wastewater will flow through quickly or soil is shallow, a conventional STS should not be used.
+soil is shallow, a conventional STS should not be used.
 Additional protective action should be implemented, either with soil fill that will slow the percolation rate for more effective treatment or pretreating wastewater to protect public and private drinking water supplies.